jshlbrd/resume/resume.md

 ## Josh Liburdi <br>email: liburdi.joshua@gmail.com
 #### Employment
 ##### Target Corporation.
 Lead Engineer (Threat Detection Operations).
 March 2017 - Present.</span>
-- Lead developer for Target's global 1,800+ network security monitoring (NSM) deployment
+- Lead developer for Target's 1,800+ sensor network security monitoring (NSM) deployment
   - Developed dozens of custom Bro/Zeek scripts and Suricata rules, including detection of attacker tactics and logging new network metadata from HTTP, SMTP, and TLS
+  - Developed framework for stable, high-volume file extraction (~400 files/second)
 - Created Strelka, an open-source file analysis system built on Python 3.6, YARA, and 0MQ
   - Supports 60+ types of files, designed to scan hundreds of millions of files per day
 - Contributed crucial design and engineering work on a 9-month project to upgrade and re-engineer NSM platform to use Docker containers
   - Developed methodology for balancing server resources via CPU pinning and isolation
-- Designed and developed a tool-agnostic packet capture retrieval system using gRPC
+- Designed and developed a secure, tool-agnostic packet capture (PCAP) retrieval system using gRPC that reduced PCAP retrieval time from minutes to seconds
 - Developed continuous delivery systems for Suricata and YARA that reduced rule deployment time from days to minutes
 ##### Sqrrl (acquired by Amazon).
 Research and Development.
 May 2016 - March 2017.
 - Led research on attacker tactics that leverage DNS which defined a major product release (Sqrrl v2.7) and increased customer-facing detection analytics by 50%